 Administrative Data | Agricultural Research Collection – England and Wales

 The data linkage is the result of a collaboration between government and academic organisations across the UK, including the Department for Environment, Food & Rural Affairs, the Northern Ireland Department of Agriculture, Environment and Rural Affairs, Scottish Government, Welsh Government and Public Health Wales.
-While data currently available only covers England and Wales, data for Scotland is coming on stream in 2024 and Northern Ireland will follow.
+While data currently available only covers England and Wales, it is anticipated that data for Scotland and Northern Ireland will follow.
 Methods for cross-UK federated analysis are in development.

 Component datasets and linkage